-Imagawayaki: Recipe and All You Need To Know About This Traditional Japanese Street Dessert!
+Imagawayaki (今川焼き): Recipe and All You Need To Know About This Edo Era Japanese Street Dessert!

-Have you ever heard of Imagawayaki?
-It is a type of Japanese dessert and this article will tell you what it is, what it is made of and where to find it!
+Imagawayaki is a type of Japanese dessert made of a pancake-like coating and an adzuki sweet bean filling.
 You'll find in this article the explanation of what it is, where to find it in Tokyo and even a recipe for you to try at home!

 How Is It Made?